seanox/aspect-js/manual/en/mvc.md

 requested path.__

 __Without a face flow there are no valid paths.
-If a user interface or components without face flow are used, they must be marked as _static_ otherwise the components are hidden (removed from the DOM).__
+If a user interface or components without face flow and activated SiteMap are used, they must be marked as _static_ otherwise the components are hidden (removed from the DOM).__

 ```html
 <html>